Transfer and Former Students

 - Returning Alamo Colleges District students from any of our five campuses who have not attended classes for more than one year

 - Transient students seeking to only take classes at NVC for one semester and then transfer those credits back to their home institution

 Current NVC students who have been enrolled in classes within the past year will still be considered current students and will need to contact the Main Advising Office.

 Students who are currently enrolled at another Alamo College District campus (SAC, PAC, NLC, or SPC) will be considered current students and will contact the Main Advising Office for registration assistance or to be reassigned to an NVC advisor.

 Ready to apply to NVC?
-Learn more about the
+Learn more about the application and enrollment process.

 Completed all of your enrollment steps?
 Sign up for Transfer and Former Student Orientation to learn how to register for classes and prepare for the first day of school.